 The term “bad trip” is often mentioned in the same breath as psychedelic drugs.
-Perhaps you’ve heard stories about someone “having a bad trip”, maybe you’ve witnessed someone in this state, or personal experience of a “bad trip” while under the influence of a psychedelic substance has made you intimate with the phenomena.
-When speaking of psychedelic substances we are commonly referring to LSD or “acid”, Ayahuasca and DMT, psilocybin “magic mushrooms”, MDMA “molly” or even Ketamine.
+Perhaps you’ve heard stories about someone “having a bad trip”, maybe you’ve witnessed someone in this state, or a personal experience of a “bad trip” while under the influence of a psychedelic substance has made you intimate with the phenomenon.
+When speaking of psychedelic substances, we are commonly referring to LSD or “acid”, Ayahuasca and DMT, psilocybin “magic mushrooms”, MDMA “molly”, or even Ketamine.

 Psychedelics or hallucinogens are psychoactive substances that trigger altered states of consciousness, affecting mood, perception, and cognition.
 While hallucinogens are considered non-addictive and have low toxicity, they do come with a major pitfall.
 The drugs occasionally induce “bad trips” — intense negative reactions that can include anxiety, paranoia, panic attacks, and frightening hallucinations.

-But what if these “bad” or “negative” experiences were actually beneficial, perhaps even necessary, to one’s journey.
-In a John Hopkins Medicine Q&A with Roland Griffiths and Robert Jesse, researchers on using psychedelics to treat depression, PTSD, and even alcohol and tobacco dependence, explore the potential positive outcomes.
+But what if these “bad” or “negative” experiences were actually beneficial, perhaps even necessary, to one’s journey?
+In a Johns Hopkins Medicine Q&A with Roland Griffiths and Robert Jesse, researchers on using psychedelics to treat depression, PTSD, and even alcohol and tobacco dependence, explore the potential positive outcomes.

 This approach can include: